OVALProject/ovalproject.github.io/documentation/tutorial/index.md

 5.	*Vulnerability* – Checks whether an endpoint is vulnerable.

 The definition below has been constructed from some of the example components discussed above.
-These components are indicated in bold.
+These components have been placed within a definition element.
 Note that this definition has a class of “inventory”, since it is checking to determine whether particular software is installed on the endpoint.
 The definition is checking for CoolWare’s Net-Suite, which is indicated by both iBrowse and eMail being installed on the endpoint.